 You should check out PART 2 of the project, so you learn how to build the lean to shed roof.
 Check out PART 3 of the project so you learn how to build the double doors and how to fit the decorative trims.

 This large shed is study and it is very efficient, in terms of costs.
 Moreover, you can save some space, as you can build it next to the property line or to an already existing building.
 I have lots of other shed projects on the site so I recommend you to browse through all alternatives before starting the building project.
 See all my shed projects HERE.
+If you want to download this project as a single file PDF (1 full Cut list and 1 full Shopping list), check out the GET PDF PLANS button bellow.

 This woodworking project was about 16×24 lean to shed plans free.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.